fa-ni/npp-RL/README.md

 The ActionWrappers only modify the number of action parameters/dimensions.
 ActionSpaceOption2Wrapper is used to be able to have 3 dimensions in the action space.
 ActionSpaceOption3Wrapper is used to be able to have 5 dimensions in the action space.
-By default, they already can handle all three different scenarios which are included in this package ( continuous,multibinary,multidiscrete).
+By default, they already can handle all three different scenarios which are included in this package ( continuous, multibinary, multidiscrete).
 The different action spaces sizes are handled with if statements in all 3 scenarios directly.

 ##### ObservationWrappers